-Advancing the arts in SW Colorado with small but impacting funds for creative projects
+Advancing the arts in the Southwest with small but impacting funds for creative projects

 2015 MicroGrant Application Cycle Now Open